Land Rover Defender (L663): Defender Trophy Edition

 In commemoration of the Camel Trophy off-road vehicle competition that featured the original Defender, The Land Rover Defender Trophy Edition is a modified variant of the 110 X-Dynamic SE.
-It is available in Deep Sandglow Yellow, similar to the original trophy color, as well as Keswick Green - both can be opted with or without Satin Paint Protection Film.
+It is available in Deep Sandglow Yellow, similar to the original trophy colour, as well as Keswick Green - both can be opted with or without Satin Paint Protection Film.
 Trophy Edition exclusive 20" Style 9013 "Faux Steelies" are standard, along with Navrik Black trim, black wheel arch protection, front under shield, rear scuff plate.
 The Trophy Edition is adorned with Trophy Decals throughout the exterior.
 Sandglow Yellow models are available with Ebony Windsor Leather interior trim, and a Sandglow Yellow cross-car beam, while Keswick Green models are available with Ebony or Light Cloud Windsor Leather interior trim, and a Keswick Green cross-car beam.

 Engine choices differ with markets.
 For example, in Australia the Trophy Edition is purely available with the D350 engine, while in the UK it is available with the D350 and P300e engines, and in the United States with the P400 engine.
 In the US Trophy Edition models come standard with the Off-Road and Advanced Off-Road packs.

 The Trophy Edition comes with the launch of the Land Rover Trophy Challenge, similar to the Land Rover G4 Challenge and the original Camel Trophy.